 Choosing the best microphone for recording video is crucial.
-If the audio in your video is poor quality, viewers will drop off.
+If the audio in your video is poor quality, viewers will drop off very quickly.

 The Recording Studio Set-Up

-We wanted to test our microphones is a fair and consistent way.
+We wanted to test our microphones in a fair and consistent way.
 Below is a list of what we kept consistent for each recording: